ssenmosip/mosip-temp-documentation/Auth/Auth-SpringBoot-User-Guide.md

 * Step 4: [Use restTemplate for Http calls](#Use-restTemplate-for-Http-calls)

 ## Inject required libraries
-Add the [AuthAdapter](https://github.com/mosip/mosip/wiki/Auth-Adapter) module to your project as specified below
+Add the [AuthAdapter](https://github.com/mosip/mosip/wiki/Auth-Adapter) module to your project as a maven dependency
 ```java
 <dependency>
 	<groupId>io.mosip.kernel</groupId>